Geochemistry and Petroleum Asset Life

 For the asset manager questions continually change.
 In the earliest stages of asset life, explorationists need to know if the basin contains economic quantities of oil and gas, locations of the largest accumulations, the distribution of oil versus gas, and of oil quality.
 In later stages, required information includes locations of missed opportunities, reservoir compartmentalization, pay allocation, and proper functioning of production equipment.
 Production engineers need to know if enhanced recovery techniques are working properly and if reservoirs are fully tapped.
 Throughout the asset life it is important to assure the environment is being properly preserved.

-Tools assist managers to address these questions, with petroleum geochemistry often utilized during the the exploration phase.
+Tools assist managers to address these questions, with petroleum geochemistry often utilized during the exploration phase.
 Today, Geochemistry has proven to be a useful tool in all phases of petroleum asset life.

 Geochemistry in Exploration: